 The availability of large refractive index contrast between core and cladding, and flexibility to engineer the PCF geometrical parameters have made PCF a great candidate for achieving highly birefringent [4-15] fiber compared to conventional step-index fibers.
 Highly birefringent PCFs can be used as polarization maintaining fibers, which can stabilize the polarization states of the guided light.

 Theoretically predicted birefringence for a series of fibers with different air-hole size is computed as a function of normalized frequency Λ/λ and is shown in Fig. 2 (a) triangular-lattice air-holes (b) square-lattice air-holes.
 From Fig. 2, we can see that birefringence is strongly improving with the increase of air-hole size.
 From Fig. 2(a), we can see that the maximum birefringence of PCF with triangular-lattice air holes is 8.52×10-3 at normalized frequency Λ/λ=0.5 and d/Λ=0.7, which is almost 2 orders of magnitude higher that of the classical fiber.
 From Fig. 2(b), we can see that the maximum birefringence of PCF with square-lattice air holes is 6.03×10-3 at normalized frequency Λ/λ=0.486 and d/Λ=0.7.
-From the other values of d/ Λthat we have studied, it is observed that the maximum birefringence is obtained for PCF with triangular-lattice for the same d/ Λvalue; whereas the maximum birefringence is available for a smaller value of normalized frequency Λ/λ for PCF with square-lattice.
+From the other values of d/Λ that we have studied, it is observed that the maximum birefringence is obtained for PCF with triangular-lattice for the same d/Λ value; whereas the maximum birefringence is available for a smaller value of normalized frequency Λ/λ for PCF with square-lattice.

 An interesting observation can be observed in the above figure for smaller values of air-filling fraction.
 For smaller values of Λ/λ, the birefringence reaches a minimum and then starts increasing again for further reduction of Λ/λ.
 As we go on decreasing the normalized frequency (higher wavelength), the refractive index difference between the two orthogonal modes decreases, subsequently reducing the birefringence.
 After a certain wavelength (equivalent Λ/λ) the effective indices of the two orthogonal modes crossover each other and after that they start to separate away from each other, thereby increasing the birefringence again.
 We should remember that we are actually calculating absolute difference of the effective indices (abs (nx-ny)) of the two orthogonal modes.
-So, the absolute birefringence reaches a minimum (at the cross over point) and then starts increasing again as can be observed with smaller d/ Λvalues for both types of geometry.
+So, the absolute birefringence reaches a minimum (at the cross over point) and then starts increasing again as can be observed with smaller d/Λ values for both types of geometry.

-d/ Λfor PCFs with both triangular-lattice and square-lattice.
+Figure 3 shows the maximum birefringence variation with d/Λ for PCFs with both triangular-lattice and square-lattice.
 We can clearly see that the birefringence is increasing with the increase of d/Λ. With the same value of d/Λ, PCFs with triangular-lattice are having higher values of birefringence than those of PCFs with square-lattice.
 The fact can be explained by the concept of air-filling fraction.
 For a triangular-lattice type of arrangement, the air-filling fraction is given by whereas for a square-lattice arrangement .
 From the two formulas, we can see that the air-filling fraction of PCFs with triangular-lattice has higher filling fraction than that of the PCFs with square-lattice.
 Therefore the higher value of air-filling fraction causes the PCFs with triangular-lattice to have higher value of birefringence.

 Figure 4 shows the normalized frequency Λ/λ corresponding to maximum birefringence as a function of d/Λ. We can see that the normalized frequency Λ/λ corresponding to maximum birefringence decreases with the increase of d/Λ. At the same value of d/Λ, the normalized frequency Λ/λ corresponding to maximum birefringence of PCFs with triangular-lattice is higher than that of PCFs with square-lattice.

 Triangular-lattice PCFs with a symmetric core are endlessly single mode for normalized hole sizes up to a value as large as d/Λ=0.406 [44-45], where as the symmetric core PCF with rectangular-lattice is endlessly single mode for normalized hole sizes up to a value as large as d/Λ=0.442 .
 This cannot be the case for the present fibers as the core region for the structure under concern is different from a normal one.
 We performed the cut-off analysis according to Kuhlmey et al and Poli et al .
 The multipole method [42-43] that has been used for the development of CUDOS MOF utilities has the unique ability to calculate both the modes and their losses accurately.
 In Fig. 5 we have shown the variation of the imaginary part of neff (Im(neff)) with λ/Λ .
 Im(neff) is given by Eqn.
 (1)

 where β is the complex propagation constant and κ0 is the free-space wave number for the second mode.
 The figure represents Im(neff) variation in a MOF with 3 rings (42 holes) for three different values of d/Λ, respectively 0.25, 0.30 and 0.40.
 Im(neff) is linked to the geometrical losses L (dB/km) through Eqn.
 (2) such that the loss and Im(neff) are proportional at a fixed wavelength.

 A clear shift from the regular variation can be observed as we increase the air-filling fraction (d/Λ).
-The figure shows a sharp transition in the ratio of Im(neff) (loss equivalent) versus λ/ Λfor d/Λ>0.25, whereas for d/Λ≤0.25 the transition becomes increasingly gradual.
+The figure shows a sharp transition in the ratio of Im(neff) (loss equivalent) versus λ/Λ for d/Λ>0.25, whereas for d/Λ≤0.25 the transition becomes increasingly gradual.
 With the increase of d/Λ (d/Λ=0.3 and 0.4), the transition becomes more and more acute.
 With the increase of air-filling fraction, the curve deviated more and more from the original regular path signifying the PCF to be of multi-mode at higher λ/Λ (or smaller Λ/λ).